 - You don’t need to simmer this sauce, simply mix all the ingredients together

-Char Siu sauce, also called Chinese barbecue sauce, is a popular Cantonese sauce used to make char siu (barbecued pork).
+Char Siu sauce (also called Chinese barbecue sauce), is a popular Cantonese sauce used to make char siu (barbecued pork).
 It tastes sweet, salty, has umami notes and has a little hint of spice from the ginger and garlic.

 Chinese BBQ Sauce Recipe Ingredients

-Below are the few ingredients needed:
+Below are the ingredients I used to make this recipe:

 - Ginger And Garlic Paste: I like to use ginger and garlic paste, but you can also mince fresh garlic cloves and root ginger yourself.
 Alternatively, cut the ginger and garlic finely if you want chunks in your sauce.